wpzoom/Inspiro-Lite/readme.txt

 Version: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: one-column, two-columns, right-sidebar, flexible-header, accessibility-ready, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready
+Tags: one-column, right-sidebar, flexible-header, accessibility-ready, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready

 == Description ==

 A professional Photo and Video focused theme with a modern design.
-Packed with features including a fullscreen slideshow that supports YouTube, Vimeo & self-hosted videos in background, Page Builder integration and a gallery module, Inspiro is perfect for showing off your portfolio, images and videos.
+Packed with features including a fullscreen custom header that supports YouTube, Vimeo & self-hosted videos in background, Inspiro is perfect for showing off your portfolio, images and videos.

 For more information about Inspiro please go to https://wordpress.org/themes/inspiro/.